nickjj/notes/README.md

 # Notes ![CI](https://github.com/nickjj/notes/workflows/CI/badge.svg?branch=master)

-A zero dependency shell script that makes it really simple to manage your text notes.
+A zero dependency POSIX compliant shell script that makes it really simple to manage your text notes.

 Instead of trying to impose a whole bunch of rules and syntax requirements, this tool does its best to get out of your way.